President Trump Hung Out With A Racist Musician At The White House Last Night

 He's also defended apartheid by saying "all men are not created equal."

-He's also called President Obama a "subhuman mongrel."
+He's also called President Obama a "subhuman mongrel," and wrote on Facebook that he and Hillary Clinton should be "tried for treason & hung."

+On July 18, 2013, Nugent wrote an op-ed about the death of Trayvon Martin for the website Rare.
+In it, he referred to Martin as a "17-year-old dope smoking, racist gangsta wannabe."

 Kid Rock most recently came under fire for selling a pro-Trump t-shirt that depicted a map of electoral votes across the country — the red states were labeled the United States of America, and the blue states were called "Dumbfuck-istan."
 The musician defended his sales by saying that they were in "overwhelming demand."